• Skip to primary navigation

 Calories: 62kcalCarbohydrates: 4gProtein: 2gFat: 5gSaturated Fat: 1gPolyunsaturated Fat: 1gMonounsaturated Fat: 3gSodium: 183mgPotassium: 252mgFiber: 2gSugar: 0.04gVitamin A: 4763IUVitamin C: 43mgCalcium: 66mgIron: 1mg

-Nutritional Information Disclaimer: The nutritional information provided on this platform is for informational purposes only.
-I am not a certified nutritionist and the nutritional data has not been evaluated or approved by the Food and Drug Administration or any other regulatory authority.
-The information should not be construed as health or nutrition advice.
-The data is calculated using various food composition databases and should be considered as an estimation.
-Individual results may vary due to factors like product types or brands used, natural fluctuations in fresh produce, and the way ingredients are processed.
+Disclaimer: The nutritional information provided here is solely for informational purposes.
+I am not a certified nutritionist, and this data hasn't been evaluated by the Food and Drug Administration or any other authority.
+It shouldn't be seen as health or nutrition advice.
+The figures are estimates calculated from various food composition databases and might vary based on product types, brands, natural variations in produce, and ingredient processing methods.
+Individual results may differ.

 Tried this Recipe?
 Pin it for Later!Mention @recipesbynora or tag #RecipesByNora!

-More Vegetables Recipes
+More Vegetable Recipes

-• Jicama salad on a plate
+• Ginisang Okra on a plate.

-4 shares
+82 shares

 • Facebook